50-state HOA reserve fund requirements: quick reference

 TLDR

 Reserve fund requirements vary dramatically across states.
 Twelve states mandate reserve studies.
 Only three impose explicit monetary penalties for non-compliance.
-Many states have no reserve requirement at all, but Fannie Mae's 15% allocation threshold (effective August 2026) creates a de facto national floor.
+Many states have no reserve requirement at all, but Fannie Mae Lender Letter LL-2026-03 creates a de facto national floor: the Limited Review process for condo projects is retired August 3, 2026, and the 15% reserve allocation threshold applies to Full Review loan applications on or after January 4, 2027.
 This guide covers every state so your board knows exactly what applies.

 How to Use This Guide